Page metadata blob

 , etc, where the smaller indexes represent the pages that are more prominently linked from the preceding page.

-ID of the root page.
-At crawl depth 0
+The test ID of the root page.

 root_page_url